verana-labs/verifiable-trust-vpr-spec/spec.md

 An authorized `operator` that would like to register a Cosmos SDK [[ref: group]] as a `Corporation` MUST call this method by specifying:

 - `corporation` (Corporation): (Signer) the signing corporation on whose behalf this message is executed.
-For this method specifically, the `id` of `corporation` refers to the id of the underlying Cosmos SDK [[ref: group]] that wants to register itself — no `Corporation` entry exists for that id yet.
+For this method specifically, the underlying Cosmos SDK [[ref: group]] of `corporation` is the group that wants to register itself — no `Corporation` entry exists for that group yet.
 - `operator` (account): (Signer) the account authorized by the `corporation` to run this Msg.
 - `did` (string) (*mandatory*): the DID of the Corporation.
 - `language` (string) (*mandatory*): primary language tag ([BCP 47](https://www.rfc-editor.org/info/bcp47)) of this Corporation.